SigmazGFX/PhoneTester/README.md

 DIY Project to create a device to replicate and exceed the capabilities of a BK 1045x phone product test device.

-Device *must* provide the following tests:
+Device *must* provide the following:

-1. Battery voltage
+1. Ring voltage
-2. Ring voltage
+2. Loop current (with this we get a free sidetone test, and power for device)
 3. On/Off Hook indication
 4. Polarity reversal
 5. TX audio test with visual audio level indicator